Dr Diana Stypinska

 0151 291 3064

-I am a social and cultural theorist specialising in critical sociology, continental philosophy and political theology.
-I have a BA in Sociology from Lancaster University (2009, First Class Hons.); an MA in Social and Cultural Theory also from Lancaster University (2010, Distinction) and a PhD in Sociology (2017, Lancaster University).
+I am a social and cultural theorist specialising in critical sociology, critical theory and continental philosophy.
+I have a BA in Sociology (2009, First Class Hons., Lancaster University), an MA in Social and Cultural Theory (2010, Distinction, Lancaster University) and a PhD in Sociology (2016, Lancaster University).

 Prior to coming to Liverpool Hope University, I was an Associate Lecturer at Lancaster University (2010-2016) and a Visiting Lecturer at University of Chester (2015-2016).

-I am very happy to supervise students working in the following areas, broadly conceived: cultural and political sociology; critical theory; continental philosophy; sociology of theology; and aesthetics.
+I am very happy to supervise students working in the following areas, broadly conceived: cultural and critical sociology; critical theory; continental philosophy; media theory; aesthetics; and the sociology of theology.

-More specifically, I am interested in collaborating with individuals whose research concerns: the politics of critique; new social and cultural theories; alternatives to neoliberalism; construction of subjectivity; notions of reform and revolution; spectacles of power; resistance; contemporary political activism; re-emergence of fascism; and performativity.
+More specifically, I am interested in collaborating with individuals whose research concerns: the politics of critique and criticality; new social and cultural theories; alternatives to neoliberalism; construction of subjectivity; notions of reform and revolution; resistance; contemporary political activism; re-emergence of fascism; populism and far-right movements; social media; and performativity.

-I regularly present my work at international conferences and I am a member of Northern Theory School (http://www.northerntheoryschool.co.uk/).
+I regularly present my work at international conferences and I am a member of Northern Theory School.